diem-project/diem-docs/reference/en/11 - Layout and templating.markdown

 This file applies on all pages and all layouts.
 It gives full control on html flow and allows to insert non-Diem stuff.

+###Areas customization

+Areas specified in the above example are the default ones, but you can create as many areas you want, just use unique name for them.
+Additionally you can specify areas binding to the layout or pages by using prefix along with area's name:
+[code php]
+echo $helper->renderArea('layout.content');
+echo $helper->renderArea('page.right');
+[/code]

+On this example above the content area will be the same for all pages using our layout, and right area will be different for pages using this layout.

 ##HTML map

 In this map we can see how each front page is built.